visrealm/pico9918/README.md

 See the [Display Output](https://github.com/visrealm/pico9918/wiki/Display-Output) wiki page for how the driver is chosen, how to change it safely, and the SCART timing details.
 For fitting the cable, see [Hardware Setup](https://github.com/visrealm/pico9918/wiki/Hardware-Setup#ffc-connector).

+### No-cut installation

+Every dongle needs a route out of the case.
+No-cut mods provide one without permanently modifying the machine, using 3D-printed parts and, on the TI-99/4A, a small PCB that replaces the original A/V DIN socket.
+Kits exist for the [TI-99/4A](https://github.com/visrealm/pico9918/wiki/TI-99-4A-No-Cut-Mod), the CreatiVision and the NABU.
+STLs, gerbers and fitting photos are in [/nocut](nocut).

 ## F18A compatibility

 The PICO9918 also includes F18A compatibility in firmware v1.0.0+.
 The video below was captured directly from the PICO9918 VGA output running various F18A demos on a TI-99/4A.